trevordbunch/cis411_lab2_Arch/labreports/LAB_wadebuhr.md

 ___

 # Step 1: Confirm Lab Setup
-- [ ] I have forked the repository and created my lab report
+- [ X] I have forked the repository and created my lab report
-- [ ] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
+- [ X] I have reviewed the [lecture / discsussion](../assets/04p1_SolutionArchitectures.pdf) on architecture patterns.
-- [ ] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.
+- [ X] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
-Serve Central ...
-ENTER A BASIC SYSTEM INTRODUCTION HERE (1-2 Sentences).
+Serve Central is an app that attempts to solve the problems of serving.
+Serve Central's solution is for all registration to be in one app with all the event and company information as well.

 ## Step 2.1 Representative Use Cases